 This should be sufficient even when using a hot water system as the thickness of the PVC will most likely nullify effect of the excessive heat and the threaded fittings withhold the joints better rather than using adhesives alone.

 If maintained properly, your hot water system could last a fairly long time.
 By extension, you might need a well-regulating water heater.

 According to standard measures, in residential or commercial settings, the hot water system strictly depends on the quantity/volume of hot water required.
 Pipes to be used for hot water supply should be able to satisfy three specific points or factors, which are:

 - Suitable for intended water pressure and flow rate

-- Suitable for water temperature it will be subjected to.
+- Suitable for water temperature it will be subjected to

-In summary of that, one should put in mind that hot water pipes must be appropriate and sustainable for the temperature and pressure of water to be piped through it.
-The following are the types of pipes ideal for hot water supply
+To sum up, one should put in mind that hot water pipes must be appropriate and sustainable for the temperature and pressure of water to be piped through them.

 - Copper pipes